-Further, I emphasise the point that we only have to look at a few recent extreme weather events in Australia and around the world to appreciate that the cost of inaction far outweighs the cost of taking preventative measures.
-The more climate change we experience the more costly it will be for our nation's economy.
+Further, we emphasise the point that we only have to look at a few recent extreme weather events in Australia (ie claims from catastrophic Hurricane Debbie will amount to billions of dollars33) and around the world to appreciate that the cost of inaction far outweighs the cost of taking preventative measures.
+The more climate change we experience the more costly it will be for the nation's economy.

-In concluding I wish to emphasize that this submission has been prepared to voice the deep climate concerns of private citizens associated with ClimActs (an independent, non profit climate change action group).
-In other words, we have no vested interests, nobody is paying or compensating us in any way and there is nothing covert about ClimAct's access to our democratically elected representatives.
+In concluding we wish to emphasize that this submission, along with numerous others located at http://live.org.au/submissions/, has been prepared to voice the deep climate concerns of private citizens associated with LIVE (an independent, non profit climate change action group with more than 3,000 people).
+In other words, we have no vested interests, nobody is paying or compensating us in any way and there is nothing covert about LIVE's access to our democratically elected representatives.